itsmindcom/sevdesk-php-client/README.md

+# [ABANDONED!] this package moved to [j-mastr/sevdesk-php-sdk](https://github.com/j-mastr/sevdesk-php-sdk)

+The repository moved to a different owner, the package owner stays the same but the package was renamed to `itsmind/sevdesk-php-sdk`.
+To migrate, please change the dependency in your `composer.json` to `itsmind/sevdesk-php-sdk`.
+Everything else, the class names, interfaces etc. are unchanged.

 # itsmind/sevdesk-php-sdk

 > This unofficial package provides an SDK to access the [sevDesk API](https://api.sevdesk.de/) using PHP.
 It is auto-generated using the [OpenAPI-Generator](https://openapi-generator.tech), based on the tweaks provided by the [sevdesk-api project](https://github.com/j-mastr/sevdesk-api).